bronzeRaf/DigitalFilters/README.md

 **modelPlant.m** A script to compare the 4 different implementations of the Block LMS algorithm (found in implementations folder) with the unknown system plant.p and white noise as an input.
 Presents plots and outputs with the runtime and the errors of these implementations.

-#### Conclusions
-- **blocklms3** outperforms the rest of the implementations with best runtime and error specification.
-- **blocklms4** has the worst error but the best runtime.
-It was expected, as unconstrained methods give a faster convergence.
-- **blocklms1** and **blocklms2** give a way slower convergence and a similar error with the frequency domain methods .
-- Frequency domain methods seem to give the fastest and more efficient solution to the BlockLMS algorithm.

 More specifications could be found in the scripts.
 The scripts plot all the information of the comparison.
 Feel free to test changing the learning rate.

 ## StraightElimination